fthdgn-gh/website/content/blog/meta/index.en.md

 It also feels energetic.
 The more I want to talk about it, the more it brews up and the more I'll.

-Programming also have a field called meta-programming which about writing programs that will write programs.
+Programming also have a field called meta-programming which about writing programs that can write programs.
 Great, right?

 I believe humanity have past some sort of limit and started thinking about thinking and now we are on the way to create the ultimate meta-program called AI.